Thinkmill-learning-paths/css-basics/step2/README.md

 Let's use CSS to create some shapes.

-Shapes can be made in other ways, for example using React, but it is sometimes useful to know of a CSS solution as well.
+Shapes can be made in other ways, for example using SVG, but it is sometimes useful to know of a CSS solution as well.

 ### Pure CSS icons